Young man sips coffee while using digital stylus on tablet

 Did you know?

-If you prefer the ease of using a secured credit card, you can apply directly for the Discover it® Secured Card.
-If you can make on-time payments with a secured credit card, you can build credit with responsible use.1 Unlike some secured credit cards, the Discover it® Secured Card allows you to earn cash back rewards from every purchase you make on the card.
+If you’re looking for a secured card that earns rewards, you may apply for the Discover it® Secured Card.
+Unlike some secured credit cards, the Discover it® Secured Card allows you to earn cash back from every purchase you make on the card.

 How long does it take to rebuild credit?